blackfan23/ngx-appwrite/libs/ngx-appwrite/README.md

   blockAccount(): void {
     // Suspend the currently logged in user account.
 Behind the scenes, the
     // user's record is not deleted, but permanently blocked from any access.
 To
-    // completely delete a user, use the Users API instead. this.appwrite.account.blockAccount()
+    // completely delete a user, use the Users API (server-side) instead. this.appwrite.account.blockAccount()
   }